 We exercise strong financial discipline when managing our business and executing on our growth strategies, and our financial performance reflects that.
 While many companies at our stage and with our growth profile adopt a "growth-at-all-cost" mindset, we have always been focused on profitable, responsible, and sustainable growth.
+Still, we believe we have multiple opportunities to sustain the momentum of our branded coconut water business, and over time continue to expand our margins.
 We believe this strategy is the most prudent and value-maximizing for all of our stakeholders, including investors, consumers, customers, employees, and global citizens, over the long-term horizon.